 -

 Summon Celestial.
-A one-hour ally that deals decent damage, provides heals, and absorbs damage — very useful to have around.
+A one-hour flying ally that deals decent damage, provides one modest heal, can hand out temporary hit points, and absorbs damage — very useful to have around.

 -

 Greater Restoration.
-For less serious situations than death.
+For less serious situations than death, this spell can remove an exhaustion level, end the charmed or petrified condition, remove a curse, or remove a reduction to an ally’s ability score or hit point maximum.
 This spell is absolutely necessary for one party member to have ready at all times, especially once you reach the tier of play where it becomes available.

 -

 Raise Dead.
-Yay, you can bring the dead back to life – not sure why Bards have this, but if you’ve got a 500 gold diamond, you don’t have to worry about death ever again — as long as your target keeps all their limbs, organs, and head.
+Yay, you can bring the dead back to life.
+If you’ve got a diamond worth 500 gold, you don’t have to worry about death ever again — as long as your target keeps all their limbs, organs, and head.
+And you can get to the body with 10 days.
+They’ll have a -4 penalty to d20 tests (attack rolls, ability checks, and saving throws) though, reduced by 1 every time they finish a long rest until the penalty is reduced to 0.

 -

 Scrying.
+If a target on the same plane of existence as you fails a Wisdom saving throw, you can see and hear them for up to 10 minutes.
+Or you can specify a location and not have to worry about the target passing their save.
 Getting to sneakily oversee what a BBEG or their henchmen are up to can give you a huge advantage on how to approach an encounter.
 Or it can move the plot forward much further, much safer than you could otherwise achieve.
+Having better knowledge or the target and/or having an object depicting the target/a possession body part of them reduces the modifier on their saving throw.

 Here are the other 5th-level Cleric spells and my X/5 rating for each: